• Skip to primary navigation

 Instructions

-• Turn up the heat and add the pork mince and bacon.
+• Turn the heat up and add the pork mince and bacon.
 Fry for 2-3 minutes until the pork has changed colour.

 • Add in the passata, tomato puree, milk, stock pot or cube (remember you don't need to dilute it in water as there is enough liquid from the passata and milk), herbs and season with black pepper.